michu123qwe/BackupScript/README.md

 3. Run script: "/path/to/script/main.py /path/to/backup/folder /path/to/folder/to/be/backed/up"
 4. List of files/folders to be moved/copied/created will be shown.
 If you accept it, type "y".
 5. Files/directories will be copied/moved/created as listed.

+Script is not well tested.
+Use at your own risk.